Country Profile: Samoa

 Government

-- Tuimaleali'ifano Va'aletoa Sualauvi II: Current head of state since July 21, 2017.
+- Tuimaleali’ifano Va’aletoa Sualauvi II: Chief of State since July 2017.

 Military and Security

-Samoa does not maintain regular military forces but has a police service that includes maritime units.
-The country has established informal defense relationships with New Zealand and a "shiprider" agreement with the United States, allowing collaboration on maritime law enforcement within Samoa's exclusive economic zone.
+Samoa does not maintain regular military forces; however, it has a police service that includes a maritime unit.
+The country has established informal defense ties with New Zealand and has agreements with the U.S. Coast Guard for maritime law enforcement.

-- No regular military forces: Samoa relies on police for security (2025).
+- No regular military forces: Security is provided by Samoa Police Service.

 Energy